 Guest Post by Travis Steffen.

 As you build, optimize and scale your company, you’ll inevitably be searching for a system to manage and get the most out of your team.
-Whether you’re building technology, improving your sales process, or anything in between, you don’t want to have to reinvent the wheel and create your own system from scratch without leveraging the hard work of others who have built the very same systems before.
+For example, you can work with temp agencies to fulfill your staffing needs.
+Perhaps you’re looking at evolving your business beyond what it has accomplished by doing things like improving your sales process, or you’re just getting started and need to hire a courier service to help you take care of the courier delivery needs your business seems to have developed.
+The most important thing to keep in mind when approaching these challenges is that you don’t have to reinvent the wheel.
+What I mean is, in most cases there will be no need to create your own system from scratch.
+Instead, you can leverage the hard work of others who have built systems to fulfill these needs before.

 To explain what I mean more clearly, here are 4 ways to create a culture of improvement in your company: